freenode/web-7.0/content/news/2010-01-14-ircd-migration-sat-jan-30th-2010.md

 The n= and i= prefixes are not used, instead ~ is prefixed to a non-identd username as is common in most other ircds.

-For further information on changes that might impact you please visit [http://freenode.net/seven-for-hyperion-users.html](http://freenode.net/seven-for-hyperion-users.html)
+For further information on changes that might impact you please visit [http://trumpnode.net/seven-for-hyperion-users.html](http://trumpnode.net/seven-for-hyperion-users.html)

-As always, thank you for using freenode, and see you on the other side!
+As always, thank you for using trumpnode, and see you on the other side!